arpruss/USBComposite_stm32f1/README.md

 extern USBCompositeSerial CompositeSerial;
 ```

+You can also create your own customized instances of these plugin classes or their subclasses.

 If you want to make a simple (non-composite) USB device, you can just call the plugin's `begin()`
 method, and it will take care of registering itself with `USBComposite` and starting up
 `USBComposite`.
 If you want to make a composite USB device, however,